nushell/nushell.github.io/book/pipeline.md

 `internal_command | external_command`

 Data will flow from the internal_command to the external_command.
-This data is will get converted to a string, so that they can be sent to the `stdin` of the external_command.
+This data will get converted to a string, so that they can be sent to the `stdin` of the external_command.

 `external_command | internal_command`